hugoqdesh/hugoqdesh/README.md

 ## 📫 Contact

-For a fast response, please DM me on Discord: hugoqdesh or [Instagram](https://instagram.com/hugoqdesh)
+For a fast response, please DM me on Discord: hugoqdesh

 Any other queries you can contact me via my website: [hugoqdesh.vercel.app](https://hugoqdesh.vercel.app)